 Communication Sessions Visits (CSV)

-RPAP students participate in two Communication Session visits during the program year when an RPAP faculty member visits the student in the RPAP community for a day.
+In Communication Session (CS) visits, an RPAP/MetroPAP core faculty member will visit the student in their community for a day.

 Specialty Faculty Visits (SFV)